openebs-archive/e2e-tests/experiments/chaos/openebs_pool_network_loss/README.md

 - Application services are accessible & pods are healthy
 - Data written prior to chaos is successfully retrieved/read
 - Database consistency is maintained as per db integrity check utils
-- Storage pool pods are healthy and the volume should be accessible
+- Storage pool pods are healthy and the volume should be remounted automatically and be accessible

 ## Notes